Background pattern

 The dose may be increased by your doctor to 10 mg per day.

-Escitalopram should not, normally, be administered to children and adolescents under 18 years.
-For more information, see section 2 “What you need to know before taking Escitalopram”.
+Escitalopram should notnormally be administered to children and adolescents under 18 years old.
+For more information, see section 2 "What you need to know before taking Escitalopram Viatris".

 You can take escitalopram with or without food.
 Swallow the tablets with water.
-Do not chew them, as the taste is bitter.
+Do not chew them, as they have a bitter taste.

-Do not stop treatment until your doctor tells you to and do not interrupt it, even after starting to feel better.
-After recovery, you should continue treatment for a period of between 3 and 6 months to prevent the recurrence of your symptoms.
+Do not stop treatment until your doctor tells you to, and do not interrupt it, even after you start to feel better.
+After your recovery, you should continue treatment for a period of between three and six months to avoid the recurrence of your symptoms.

 The tablets can be divided into equal doses.